rancher/fleet-docs/docs/ref-status-fields.md

 The `BundleDeployment` resource includes two additional fields for better visibility:

 * `incompleteState`: which is set to true if non-ready or modified resources status has more than 10 items.
-* `resourceCounts` -- which counts the number of resources by their state.
+* `resourceCounts`: which counts the number of resources by their state.

 ### HelmOps